Oracle cloud infrastructure is Oracle Infrastructure as Service.

-Oracle Cloud Key Terms
+Oracle Cloud Infrastructure Key Terms

 Oracle Cloud Identifier (OCID)

 Oracle Cloud Identifier (OCID) is a unique name assigned to every resource you provision on OCI.
 This is an auto-generated long string used by Support Engineers to identify your cloud resource when working with any Support Tickets.
-The customer can’t choose a preferred value for OCID and can’t modify it for the life of cloud resource.
+The customer can’t choose a preferred value for OCID and can’t modify it for the life of cloud resources.
 The customer will also use OCIDs when working with REST APIs or SDKs.

 Cloud resource refers to anything you provision on the cloud platform.
-In OCI terms, it can be a VCN, Compute, User, Compartment, DBaaS, LBaaS or any other service component on the platform.
+In OCI terms, it can be a VCN, Compute, User, Compartment, DBaaS, LBaaS, or any other service component on the platform.

 On-Premises is a widely-used term in Cloud Technologies and it refers to your traditional data-center environment.
-It includes any co-location, dedicated floor space, dedicated data-center building or even a desktop running under your desk.
+It includes any co-location, dedicated floor space, dedicated data-center building, or even a desktop running under your desk.

 The cloud objects that your company’s employees create and use when interacting with Oracle Cloud Infrastructure.
 For example: compute instances, block storage volumes, virtual cloud networks (VCNs), subnets, route tables, etc.

 An individual employee or system that needs to manage or use your company’s Oracle Cloud Infrastructure resources.
-Users might need to launch instances, manage remote disks, work with your virtual cloud network, etc. End users of your application are not typically IAM users.
+Users might need to launch instances, manage remote disks, work with your virtual cloud network, etc. End-users of your application are not typically IAM users.
 Users have one or more IAM credentials

 A collection of users who all need the same type of access to a particular set of resources or compartment.

 A special type of group that contains resources (such as compute instances) that match rules that you define (thus the membership can change dynamically as matching resources are created or deleted).
 These instances act as “principal” actors and can make API calls to services according to policies that you write for the dynamic group.